 Generating authentication tokens

-In order to generate an authentication token, make an HTTP POST request such as the following:
+In order to generate an authentication token, make an HTTP POST request with the Client ID and Client code (Secret):

 curl --request POST \